#1 A reformed thug

 The consequences of these are also serious, with an early episode already going so far as to tackle teen suicide.
 While the show stays overall comedic, it may be a bit too confrontational for people who have faced similar struggles in their youth (or are still dealing with them).
 The bullying also extends to Onizuka himself.
 In an early episode he already has to deal with a mysterious person photoshopping his likeness into erotic pictures; he faces bullying from students and his colleagues, both trying to get him to quit or force him to do so by ruining his career.

 #4 Romantic intentions

 Onizuka is 22-years-old and the show makes specific mention of the fact that he’s a virgin.
-Onizuka himself uses the allure of seducing high school students as one of the reasons for his career change, but when he ends up teaching at a middle school he instead sets his sights on fellow teachers and the parents.
+Onizuka himself uses the allure of seducing high school students as one of the reasons for his career change, but when he then ends up teaching at a middle school, he instead sets his sights on fellow teachers and the parents.

 His perverted nature is often played for laughs, but the show likes to focus on two specific women that Onizuka shares a lot of time with.
 One is the mother of his student Murai, who gave birth at a young age and was abandoned by her parents and lover.
 Murai is, however, extremely defensive of his mother and goes to great lengths to keep her and Onizuka away from each other.

-There is also fellow teacher Ms. Fuyutsuki who has her job interview at the same time as Onizuka and takes an immediate liking to him.
+There is also fellow teacher Ms. Fuyutsuki, who has her job interview at the same time as Onizuka and takes an immediate liking to him.
 The two have very different lives and personalities, but there is a chemistry between them that I found very appealing.
 Some episodes also explore Fuyutsuki’s own struggles in the classroom, which gives her and Onizuka a shared hardship.
 Honestly, I was glad they dropped the whole “seducing his students” idea in favor of developing more appropriate romances.